RJbalikian/SPRIT-HVSR/README.md

 - No matter how strongly a parameter influences H/V amplitudes, the value of the frequency peak is usually not or slightly affected, with the noticeable exception of the wind in certain conditions.

 # Citation
-If you are using this package, please use the following citation:
+If you use the sprit package in your research, please use the following citation:

 `Riley Balikian, Hongyu Xaio, Alexandra Sanchez.
 SPRIT HVSR: An open-source software package for processing, analyzing, and visualizing ambient seismic vibrations.
 Proceedings of the Geological Society of America, 2023.
 Pittsburgh, PA.`